crashfort/SourceDemoRender/ReadMe.md

 ## Sampling demo
 In this demo an object is rotating 6 times per second.
 This is a fast moving object, so higher **sdr_sample_mult** will remove banding that occurs with lower multiplications at cost of slower recording times.
 For slower scenes you may get away with a lower multiplication.
 Exposure is dependant on what type of scene you wish to convey.

+The X axis is the multiplication and the Y axis is the exposure.
 <table>
 	<tr>
 		<td></td>